-Mediterranean ground beef stir fry in a pan with a slotted spoon.
+Mediterranean ground beef stir fry in a pan.

-• Cherry Tomatoes: Grape tomatoes can be a substitution, but cherry tomatoes are ideal here since they’re much juicier and blister beautifully in a pan.
+• Cherry Tomatoes: You can use grape tomatoes or cherry tomatoes.
+I prefer the latter as cherry tomatoes are much juicier and blister beautifully in a pan.

 • Crumbled Feta: This can be optional if you’re dairy-free.
 Otherwise, the crumbled feta really adds a delicious Mediterranean flair.